ericzon/phantomjs-ajax-snapshot/README.md

 **Snapshot from url stripping DOM elements with classes a,b,c:**

-phantomjs phantomjsAjaxSnapshot.js  --ssl-protocol=any --disk-cache=no -sourceurl www.my-cool-ajax-web.com -outputdir snapshots\
+phantomjs phantomjsAjaxSnapshot.js  --ssl-protocol=any --disk-cache=no -sourceurl www.my-cool-ajax-web.com -outputdir snapshots\ -classlist a,b,c

 **Snapshots from json array of urls:**